 The world in which your customers live is more than complex – it's perplexed with a variety of different channels and devices through which they can connect and interact with your business.
 And with your competitors.
 Therefore, it's no longer enough to simply connect with your customers.
 You must build upon that connection and transform it into a strong and healthy relationship.

-Yes, you may spend your time sifting through CTRs, website clicks, and other traditional metrics but today's CMOs need to focus on the one (and only) thing it counts: customer satisfaction.
+Yes, you may spend your time sifting through CTRs, website clicks, and other traditional metrics, but today's CMOs need to focus on the one (and only) thing it counts: customer satisfaction.

-One metric to rule them all
+Customer satisfaction is the metric to rule them all

-Customer satisfaction can be defined as an objective and formalized tool for assessing how happy are your customers when dealing with your company.
+Customer satisfaction can be defined as an objective and formalised tool for assessing how happy are your customers when dealing with your company.
 Their happiness will increase their lifetime value and their willingness to recommend you to their friends.
 As a metric, customer satisfaction is more difficult to calculate than LTV (Life-Time Value) or CAC (Customer Acquisition Cost) but is becoming the one that most CMOs focus on first.

 According to Salesforce 2015 State of Marketing Report, CMOs are moving away from the traditional metrics and focusing their attention on customer satisfaction.It’s not up for argument here at MyFeelBack.
 But if you still disagree with the idea, read on, and we hope to convince you otherwise.

-1) It increases customer lifetime value
+2 - Customer satisfaction increases customer lifetime value

 In short, LTV is a marketing metric that predicts the total profit accumulated from a future relationship with a customer.
 The longer a customer is satisfied with your product or service offering, the longer he will do business with you.
 The longer he does business with you the greater the chance that you will get a return for the cost of acquisition of that customer.